muhammedcanarica/PipeMuzzle/README.md

 2. Add the project folder through Unity Hub.
 3. Open it with Unity `6000.3.9f1` or a compatible Unity 6 release.
 4. Open `Assets/Scenes/Gameplay.unity` as the development scene.
-5. Enter Play Mode and click the white tile in the middle.
+5. Enter Play Mode and click the rotatable pipe tiles.
+6. Check the `RESTART`, `LEVEL`, and `HAMLE` values in the top bar, then use `NEXT LEVEL` after solving a level.

 > **Note:** `TilePrefab` includes a `BoxCollider2D` for `OnMouseDown`, and Active Input Handling is configured as `Both`.